MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/generate-dpm-reports.md

 -   **Tape management and tape utilization report**: Use the tape management report to track information about tape rotation and decommissioning, and to verify that the free media threshold hasn't been exceeded.
 Use the tape utilization report to track trending of resource (disk/tape) usage over time to assist capacity planning.

 ### Predefined SQL reports
 DPM includes several SQL Server views to help you create custom reports.
-SQL views provide a simpler method that querying tables directly, by populating columns with data collected from multiple tables in the database.
+SQL views provide a simpler method than querying tables directly, by populating columns with data collected from multiple tables in the database.
 You don't need in-depth knowledge of the entire database or the relationship between tables and keys.

+> [!NOTE]
-Note though that SQL views can degrade performance if used too frequently because the view runs each time it's queries.
-In addition the supported views might not include all the columns you need.
+> SQL views can degrade performance if used too frequently because the view runs each time it's queried.
+In addition, the supported views might not include all the columns you need.

 The following table summarizes the predefined SQL views.